Javier-Sinuka/TP_CONCURRENTE_2025_DL/README.md

     A `BUILD SUCCESS` message indicates the simulator is ready.

 ## Usage
 The simulator is run from the command line and controlled with flags.
-By default, it runs both a static analysis and a single simulation.
+By default, it runs both a static analysis and a single simulation using `config_default.json` if no configuration file is specified.

 ### Basic Syntax
 ```bash